Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/wireframe.rst

 Relative Thickness
    Determines the edge thickness by the length of the edge.
 Longer edges will be thicker.
 Boundary
-   Creates wireframes on mesh island boundaries.
+   Creates wire-frames on mesh island boundaries.
 Replace Original
-   If this option is enabled, the original mesh is replaced by the generated wireframe.
+   If this option is enabled, the original mesh is replaced by the generated wire-frame.
-   If not, the wireframe is generated on top of it.
+   If not, the wire-frame is generated on top of it.
 Material Offset
-   Uses the chosen material index as the material for the wireframe;
+   Uses the chosen material index as the material for the wire-frame;
    this is applied as an offset from the first material.

 .. warning::

-   Wireframe thickness is an approximation.
+   Wire-frame thickness is an approximation.
 While *Even Thickness* should yield good results in many cases, skinny faces can cause ugly spikes.
 In this case you can either reduce the extreme angles in the geometry or disable the *Even Thickness* option.